US STOCKS-Energy rally boosts Wall St despite global growth woes

 NEW YORK, Dec 16 (Reuters) - U.S. stocks rose in a volatile Tuesday session as energy shares rallied and investors bet the Federal Reserve will be cautious in removing support in the face of a more fragile global economy.

-Futures had crumbled in early trading as the ruble neared 80 per U.S. dollar, down 21 percent.
+Futures had crumbled in early trading as the ruble neared 80 per U.S. dollar, down 21 percent for the session.
 The Russian currency sharply pared its losses and was down about 3 percent, near 68 per dollar.

+Market participants cited bets on the Federal Reserve’s next move as giving stocks support.
+Fed officials will decide this week whether to make a critical change to their policy statement that would widen the door for interest rate hikes next year.
+In October, The Fed repeated that benchmark rates were unlikely to rise for a “considerable time.”

 Brent crude fell as much as 4.2 percent but was last down 1.2 percent at $60.36 a barrel.
 U.S. crude, which fell as much as 4.1 percent, was recently up 0.2 percent at $56.04 a barrel after gaining as much as 2.2 percent.

-Energy shares, up 2.9 percent, were the largest gainers on the S&P 500.
+Energy sector stocks, up 2.9 percent, were the largest gainers on the S&P 500.

 “There were many, many stocks, especially in the energy sector that were just trading at absolutely ridiculous prices to their fair market valuation,” said Paul Mendelsohn, chief investment strategist at Windham Financial Services in Charlotte, Vermont.